tarwn/lessthandot-hugo/blogs/content/posts/2013-02-03-hi-i-m-a-developer.md

 </p>

 <p style="line-height: 14.25pt;">
-  <span style="font-size: 10pt;"><span style="font-family: arial, helvetica, sans-serif;">And this is where my hell begins&#8230;</span></span>
+  <span style="font-size: 10pt;"><span style="font-family: arial, helvetica, sans-serif;">And this is where my hell begins…</span></span>
 </p>

 <p style="line-height: 14.25pt;">
-  <span style="font-family: arial, helvetica, sans-serif;"><span style="font-size: 10pt; line-height: 14.25pt;">Now don&#8217;t get me wrong, I enjoy the techie element of my role, I feel I fulfil the developer title more fully by being able to flex my many different skills (<em>making me adaptable for almost any occasion</em>), a result of accumulating experience in a wide range of sectors starting from my humble beginnings as an IT Support guy, moving into a System Administration role, sideways across into Application Support, Technical Project Lead, Solution Architecture and back into Software Development in my current role as an Senior .NET Enterprise Developer (</span><span style="font-size: 10pt; line-height: 14.25pt;"><em>not Star Trek&#8230;I wish it was, but it&#8217;s not and I have to live with that disappointment for the rest of my career life&#8230;I tried do the Spock hand thing, got strange looks from the others in the developer forum&#8230;</em></span><span style="font-size: 10pt; line-height: 14.25pt;">).</span></span>
+  <span style="font-family: arial, helvetica, sans-serif;"><span style="font-size: 10pt; line-height: 14.25pt;">Now don't get me wrong, I enjoy the techie element of my role, I feel I fulfil the developer title more fully by being able to flex my many different skills (<em>making me adaptable for almost any occasion</em>), a result of accumulating experience in a wide range of sectors starting from my humble beginnings as an IT Support guy, moving into a System Administration role, sideways across into Application Support, Technical Project Lead, Solution Architecture and back into Software Development in my current role as an Senior .NET Enterprise Developer (</span><span style="font-size: 10pt; line-height: 14.25pt;"><em>not Star Trek…I wish it was, but it's not and I have to live with that disappointment for the rest of my career life…I tried do the Spock hand thing, got strange looks from the others in the developer forum…</em></span><span style="font-size: 10pt; line-height: 14.25pt;">).</span></span>
 </p>

 <p style="line-height: 14.25pt;">
-  <span style="font-size: 10pt;"><span style="font-family: arial, helvetica, sans-serif;">In the company where I work now, my team is fairly self-sufficient and that often means we do a lot of the stuff ourselves (<em>whilst still going through proper channels as required</em>) which is great as it means we can quickly prototype solutions through a Virtual Machine on our PC or install a particular tool we need to perform some task &#8211; all of this means that we generally have control over our own PC&#8217;s (<em>as all developers should&#8230;but they don&#8217;t unfortunately</em>).</span></span>
+  <span style="font-size: 10pt;"><span style="font-family: arial, helvetica, sans-serif;">In the company where I work now, my team is fairly self-sufficient and that often means we do a lot of the stuff ourselves (<em>whilst still going through proper channels as required</em>) which is great as it means we can quickly prototype solutions through a Virtual Machine on our PC or install a particular tool we need to perform some task &#8211; all of this means that we generally have control over our own PC's (<em>as all developers should…but they don't unfortunately</em>).</span></span>
 </p>

 <p style="line-height: 14.25pt;">
-  <span style="font-size: 10pt;"><span style="font-family: arial, helvetica, sans-serif;">But it&#8217;s a double edged sword as I found out the past few days and while being able to administer your own PC&#8217;s and Server&#8217;s is great it can quickly become a bottomless pit that you simply can&#8217;t escape no matter how many Bear Ghryll&#8217;s episodes you have watched (<em>some English guy on the TV that does cool stuff to survive, like James Bond for the wild</em>).</span></span>
+  <span style="font-size: 10pt;"><span style="font-family: arial, helvetica, sans-serif;">But it's a double edged sword as I found out the past few days and while being able to administer your own PC's and Server's is great it can quickly become a bottomless pit that you simply can't escape no matter how many Bear Ghryll's episodes you have watched (<em>some English guy on the TV that does cool stuff to survive, like James Bond for the wild</em>).</span></span>
 </p>

 <p style="line-height: 14.25pt;">